Sea-Watch e.V. – Secure maritime escape routes

 Today, at the end of the launch season of the project, Sea-Watch can look back on a summer where it has been able to save the lives of more than 2.000 people found in distress at sea throughout seven missions.

-UPDATE: Sea-Watch is proud to announce its new mission between Lesbos, Greece, and the Turkish mainland for the winter months, again facing a situation totally thrown out of joint.
+In the winter months Sea-Watch starts its mission between Lesbos, Greece, and the Turkish mainland, again facing a situation totally thrown out of joint.
 More information here.

 The SAR missions consist of searching actively for refugee boats with binoculars day and night in the operational area.
 As a reaction to accidentally spotted boats or located boats in distress by the Maritime Rescue Coordination Centre (MRCC) in Rome the MS Sea-Watch launches a speed boat which can approach the refugee boat to provide life vests and drinking water for the refugees.
 Medical emergencies can be treated in inflatable life rafts by the medical team on board.
 The Sea-Watch crew then stays with the refugee boat until a bigger ship (from the authorities mentioned above) arrives to take the people to Europe.
 The MS Sea-Watch is too small to board refugees itself but is able to stay in the operational area and proceed with its mission instead.
 Another aspect is the witness of the situation in the SAR region.
 Due to the wide media attention in 2015 Sea-Watch was able to put pressure on authorities to pursue their work of active rescuing.